rohanharikr/RaviKumarPillai/about.md

 Ravi Kumar Pillai has over three decades of corporate and consulting experience with multinationals and Indian companies.
 He has wide ranging experience in Oil & Gas, Telecom, Iron & Steel and FMCG sectors.

-**A prolific writer**, he has a book recently and is a regular blogger.
+**A prolific writer**, he has published a book recently and is a regular blogger.
 His articles have appeared in Times of India, Economic Times, Financial Express.
-An alumni of **Jamnalal Bajaj institute of Management Studies**, Mumbai.
+An alumnus of **Jamnalal Bajaj institute of Management Studies**, Mumbai.
 He worked for **SAIL, RPG Group, Aditya Birla Group, Exxon Mobil and Etisalat Group (UAE)**

 <section class="demo">
   <div class="grid">